pmd/pmd/pmd/src/site/markdown/new-language.md

 1. Implement an AST parser for your language
     - ideally an AST parser should be implemented as a JJT file (see VmParser.jjt or Java.jjt for example)
-    - there is nothing prevening any other parser implementation, as long as you have some way to convert an input stream into an AST tree.
+    - there is nothing preventing any other parser implementation, as long as you have some way to convert an input stream into an AST tree.
 Doing it as a JJT simplifies maintenance down the road.
     - See this link for reference: https://javacc.java.net/doc/JJTree.html
 2. Create AST node classes
     - for each AST node that your parser can generate, there should be a class